astronomer/docs/learn/execute-notebooks.md

 ---
-title: "Execute a Jupyter notebook with Airflow"
+title: "Execute a Jupyter notebook with Apache Airflow®"
-description: "Run a parameterized Jupyter notebook using Airflow and the Astro CLI."
+description: "Run a parameterized Jupyter notebook using Apache Airflow® and the Astro CLI."
 sidebar_label: "Jupyter notebook"
 id: execute-notebooks
 sidebar_custom_props: { icon: 'img/integrations/jupyter.png' }
 ---

 Jupyter notebooks are a popular open source notebook tool for quickly developing code and presenting data visualizations.
 They are frequently used in exploratory data analysis, data science, analytics, and reporting.
-This tutorial demonstrates how to run a Jupyter notebook from Airflow using the [Papermill provider package](https://registry.astronomer.io/providers/papermill).
+This tutorial demonstrates how to run a Jupyter notebook from Apache Airflow® using the [Papermill provider package](https://registry.astronomer.io/providers/papermill).
 The `PapermillOperator` contained in this package executes a notebook as an Airflow task.

 After you complete this tutorial, you'll be able to: